isolver/ioHub/docs/iohub/installation.rst

 ioHub Package Installation
 +++++++++++++++++++++++++++

-There is currently no python package installer for ioHub, so to install the ioHub package itself, the iohub source directory can simply be copied to a location in your Python Path.
+There is currently no Python package installer for ioHub, so to install the ioHub package itself, the iohub source directory can simply be copied to a location in your Python Path.
 The site-packages directory of your Python installation is a guarenteed place that will work.

 To do so: